ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

 Requirements for adding new distributions
 -----------------------------------------

-To add instructions for another distribution to this guide, package maintainers **must** do the following:
+Package maintainers who want to add instructions for another distribution to this guide must meet the following requirements:

 * Ensure the distribution provides a reasonably up-to-date version of ``ansible``.
 * Keep ``ansible-core`` and ``ansible`` versions synchronized to the extent that the build system allows.